brianhigh/challenging_data/waddl_to_csv.md

 ##   invalid multibyte string at '<ff><fe>1'
 ```

-The error about "embedded nulls" can be easily dealt with using `skipNul = TRUE`.
+The warning "appears to contain embedded nulls" will go away if we use `skipNul = TRUE`.

 ```r